overte-org/overte/BUILD_LINUX.md

 For packaging, it is recommended to set it to a different value, for example `-msse3`.
 This will help ensure that the build will run on all reasonably modern CPUs.

-Setting `VIRCADIA_CPU_ARCHITECTURE` to an empty string will use the default compiler settings and yield maximum compatibility.
+Setting `OVERTE_CPU_ARCHITECTURE` to an empty string will use the default compiler settings and yield maximum compatibility.

 ### Compiling